|Back to Back Issues Page|

 And without enough culture or beneficial bacteria in your life, it becomes very hard for your body to remain in an optimal state of well being.

-Bacteria - The "Good" and The "Bad"There are over 10 times the number of bacteria that live inside your body compared to the number of your cells and these bacteria are so numerous that they can weigh over 3 lbs.
+Bacteria - The "Good" and The "Bad"There are over 10 times the number of bacteria that live inside your body compared to the number of your cells and these bacteria are so numerous that they can "weigh" on your health.

 I don't think most people realize how much they rely on these large concentrations of bacteria to keep them healthy.